-Over the last 18 months, the ways in which we are able to diagnose COVID-19 have rapidly evolved.
+Over the last two years, the ways in which we are able to diagnose COVID-19 have rapidly evolved.
 One of the more recent developments is the availability of at-home tests for people to collect a specimen on their own and receive a positive or negative result.

 Emil Lesho, DO, an infectious disease specialist with Rochester Regional Health, explains how the tests were developed and how to use one.